ricsantos/image-picker-test/README.md

 # image-picker-test

 What appears to be a bug in iOS is actually a constraint - who would have figured.
-For those of us trying to make the `UIImagePickerController` appear in a `UIPopoverController` on an iPad in landscape, forget it.
+For those of us trying to make the camera mode of `UIImagePickerController` appear in a `UIPopoverController` on an iPad in landscape, forget it.

 Many have asked, many have answered.
 This test project follows the steps in this [answer](http://stackoverflow.com/a/20468336/883413) exactly.